CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 Notice the developers choices - he either continues to sandbag (Quadrants A/C) or stops (Quadrants B/D).
 If he stops arguing, he enters into the right side of the matrix (his locus of control is in being in quadrants A/C vs B/D).
 Therefore, the developer should continue to argue his case.

+## Some Revisions to the Original Problem Statement

 To revise my made-up scenario one more time.
 If I think something is going to take 3 days, and I say 5 days, the reality is things rarely take as long as I think they'll take.
 So I will regularly not hit my own internal 3 day target, and thus its very hard to "detect" that I'm sandbagging the entire time.
 Since you cannot detect my sandbagging easily, its more about how many points I can get away with giving every task you give me.